-Clinical inputs were derived using both the natural history of SPMS and treatment effects from the Phase III trials for tolebrutinib.
+Clinical inputs were derived using both the placebo arm of the HERCULES trial as the natural history of SPMS and applying the treatment effects of tolebrutinib from the HERCULES trial to the placebo arm.
 Key clinical inputs include disease progression, adverse events, discontinuation, and mortality.
-Treatment effectiveness, as measured by disease progression, was defined using the tolebrutinib arm hazard ratio for disability progression to higher EDSS states, while the comparator arm followed the natural history of disease progression (Table 4.2 and Table E2.2).
+Treatment effectiveness, as measured by disease progression, was defined using the tolebrutinib arm hazard ratio for disability progression to higher EDSS states, while the comparator arm followed the placebo arm.
+(Table 4.2 and Table E2.2).
 We applied the hazard ratio in the transition matrix to reduce the individual progression-moving (e.g., EDSS 5 to 6) transitions that move patients to higher EDSS states.
-Initial state distributions for EDSS were provided in confidence from the manufacturer and are redacted from this report.
-In a scenario analysis, if relevant data become available, we will model a subset of disability improvement (Table E2.3) by adjusting EDSS state distributions after the first cycle of the model.
+Initial state distributions for EDSS and transition probabilities for the placebo arm by EDSS state were provided in confidence from the manufacturer and are redacted from this report.
+In a scenario analysis, we modeled disability improvement (Table E2.3) by applying the hazard ratio for CDI to the improvement transitions to the placebo arm's transition probability matrix, increasing the improvement trajectories for the tolebrutinib arm.